chetmurthy/sandbox-public/camlp5/qast.md

-I've also applied this same methodology to the entire OCaml AST in Camlp5 (for which there is a parser, as part of Camlp5) and verified that the quotations thus generated pass the same tests as the hand-written quotations provided as part of Camlp5.
+I've also applied this same methodology to the entire OCaml AST in Camlp5 (for which there is a parser, as part of Camlp5) and verified that the quotations thus generated pass the same tests as the hand-implemented quotations provided as part of Camlp5.

 The quotations of Camlp5 are substantial, and cover almost all of the OCaml language.
 I believe that this means it is possible to both